The Hidden Cost of Pain Denial in Veterans

 1. Family Strain

-Without open communication, spouses may feel shut out and children left confused.
-A Veteran’s withdrawal can look like disinterest, not hidden pain.
+Without open communication, spouses may feel shut out, and children may be confused.
+Withdrawal can be misinterpreted as disinterest rather than hidden pain.

 2. Isolation

-Rather than admit limitations, some Veterans quietly withdraw from hobbies, sports, or social life—leading to loneliness.
+Some Veterans quietly withdraw from hobbies, sports, or social life, leading to loneliness.

 3. Caregiver Burnout

-Loved ones often sense something is wrong, but denial leaves them powerless.
-That helplessness can lead to burnout.
+Loved ones often sense something is wrong, but denial leaves them powerless, increasing stress and burnout.

 4. Workplace Challenges